Florida Updates Its HOA Laws

 9/12/18

-By: Allen Sattler Business email compromise (“BEC”) claims consist of incidents where cyber criminals access or use a company’s email system to commit a crime, usually for financial gain and often including the use of trickery to convince an employee to wire transfer corporate funds to the criminal’s account.
-According to statistics reported by the…
+Business email compromise (“BEC”) claims consist of incidents where cyber criminals access or use a company’s email system to commit a crime, usually for financial gain and often including the use of trickery to convince an employee …

 If You Don’t Have Anything Nice To Say….You Probably Shouldn’t Post It!